 Find out the history of Borough Market.

-Posted on 23 July 2018, in Activities, Grub, London and tagged August 2018, Borough Market, cooking, foodie, london.
+Posted on 23 Jul 2018, in Activities, Grub, London and tagged August 2018, Borough Market, foodie, London.
 Bookmark the permalink.
 Comments Off on Spice up your kitchen reportoire with the ‘Migration of Taste’ cooking demos at Borough Market.